max-da/eat/README.md

 # Eats Restaurant
 ___
-A fullstack website for a hypothetical restuarnt, built with Mongo, Express, React and Node.js.
+A fullstack website for a hypothetical restaurant, built with Mongo, Express, React and Node.js.